 An ambitious, exceptional king named Ying Zheng ascended to the throne and became the King of Qin.

-With assistance of remarkable general Wang Jian, Ying Zheng perished other six kingdoms and established the first unified feudal imperial regime, the Qin Dynasty (221 BC — 207 BC), and claimed himself the first emperor in the history of China, the Qin Shi Huang.
+With the assistance of remarkable general Wang Jian, Ying Zheng perished the other six kingdoms and established the first unified feudal imperial regime, the Qin Dynasty (221 BC — 207 BC), and claimed himself the first emperor in the history of China, the Qin Shi Huang.

-The Qin Dynasty was a short but quite a glorious era, which brought the ideology of unification and implemented advanced governance system.
+The Qin Dynasty was a short but quite a glorious era, which brought the ideology of unification and implemented an advanced governance system.

-Qin Shi Huang, one of the greatest emperors in Chinese history, built the Great Wall to defend the Huns in the North, and the Terra Cotta Warriors to guard his own mausoleum underground.
+Qin Shi Huang, one of the greatest emperors in Chinese history, built the Great Wall to defend the Huns in the North, and the Terra Cotta Warriors to guard his mausoleum underground.

 After he departed, many uprising armies appeared, including peasants, civilians, and some former nobles.

-They buried the Qin Empire, and then kept fighting against each other, until Liu Bang led his army defeated other forces, and established another unified empire in the year 202 BC.
+They buried the Qin Empire and then kept fighting against each other until Liu Bang led his army defeated other forces, and established another unified empire in the year 202 BC.
 Read More

 Han Dynasty — Splendid Era of